Checklist: from holiday daydream to owning your own business

 Part of your marketing plan is promoting your business.
 Tell people you know about your product, because your friends, neighbours, and family members are your best ambassadors.
 Post messages on social media which are of interest to your target audience, attend networking events and send a press release to the local newspaper.

-Turning their holiday daydream into their own business
+Turning the holiday daydream into a business

 When your holiday dream becomes your business